Market Access

 Healthcare

-Rwanda has made significant strides in improving its healthcare sector, but there is need for medical equipment and supplies, pharmaceuticals, and healthcare infrastructure development.
-U.S. companies can explore opportunities in telemedicine, medical training, and public-private partnerships to support the development of the healthcare sector.
+Rwanda has made significant strides in improving its healthcare sector, but there is continued demand for medical equipment, supplies, pharmaceuticals, and healthcare infrastructure development.
+U.S. companies will find opportunities in telemedicine, medical training, and public-private partnerships to support the ongoing advancement of the sector.
+The Health Sector Strategic Plan V (HSSP V, 2024-2029), prioritizes health workforce development, healthcare infrastructure modernization, bio-manufacturing, and digitalization to reach universal health coverage by 2030.

 ICT and Space Technologies